acockburn/occusim/README.md

 - `step_<step_name>_relative` - Name of a defined step that is the start of the range of randomness (the step itself can be random, see above)
 - `step_<step_name>_start_offset` - Duration after the step that is the start of the random range for this step, e.g. `00:01:00` - 1 minute.
 - `step_<step_name>_end_offset` (optional) - Duration after the step that is the end of the random range for this step, e.g. `01:00:00` - 1 hour.
-If ommited, the step will fire at the exact offset specified in the start_offset.
+If omitted, the step will fire at the exact offset specified in the start_offset.

 ## Random Operation

 By Contrast, Random Operation attempts to turn various lights on and off at random times, and do that a set number of times.
 This pattern may work better for less structured households.

 To set up a random event, it is first necessary to define 2 steps to act as the start and end times for the random activity.
 The steps themselves need not do turn anything on or off, they are there as markers.
-As with the steps decribed above, the parameters have a pattern of `random_<random_name>` to group the parameters together.
+As with the steps described above, the parameters have a pattern of `random_<random_name>` to group the parameters together.

 To define a random event, use the following parameters: